 My years of curiosity and adventure have lead me on a path of exciting career opportunities with a broad range of industry experience up to executive management levels, including research, project management, sales and marketing, operations, public relations, finance, business start-up and development.
 I am enterprising and a resourceful individual.

-My strengths are in identifying and analysing opportunities, formulating strategies and implementing an action plan.
+My strengths are in identifying and analyzing opportunities, formulating strategies and implementing an action plan in this way empowering women.
 Well-developed analytical, planning, project management, thinking outside the box and motivational skills have enabled me to achieve repeated success in a variety of business situations.

 I have a varied business background with experience as a Private Investigator / Security Consultant and Business Administrator both in Canada and the United Kingdom.